 This applies only to those who are already in Norway and are legally allowed to apply here, or those allowed to be represented by a legal representative in Norway.
-The applications will then be processed, but even though a work permit may be granted to the employee, the employee will normally not be allowed to travel to Norway at this time.
+The applications will then be processed.
+Please note that foreigners who have been granted a permit may not be allowed to travel to Norway yet due to entry restrictions and this will, among other factors, depend on the permit type.
 Please be aware that this also applies to employees who do not need a visa to travel to Norway.

 Can an employee travel to Norway as a visa-free citizen if they have submitted and been granted an application for work/residence permit in Norway?